Best Affordable Alternatives To The Metabones Speedbooster

 A typical “dummy” adapter

-Focal reducers only exist for mirrorless cameras, because the mirror in a DSLR camera would get in a way, because of the way these adapters are functioning.
+Focal reducers only exist for mirrorless cameras because the mirror in a DSLR camera would get in the way because of the way these adapters are functioning.

 In this guide, we will be focusing specifically on Micro Four Thirds (MFT) mounts.
-When you put a focal reducer on an MFT sensor, you’ll actually get a wider field-of-view than you get on a super 35mm/APS-C sensor.
+When you put a focal reducer on an MFT sensor, you’ll get a wider field of view than on a super 35mm/APS-C sensor.

 How Does A Focal Reducer (Speedbooster) Work?